JuliaGeometry/DelaunayTriangulation.jl/docs/src/tutorials/nearest.md

 finding a nearest neighbour is the same as a point location problem, meaning given a point `p` find the Voronoi tile `P` containing it.
 Here we give an example of how we can use triangulations or tessellations to find the nearest neighbour in the point set to a given point.
+We note that these same ideas could be applied for power diagrams, except that the metric used for defining distances is based on the power distance instead of the Euclidean distance (see the [power diagram tutorial](power.md) for more details); this is not demonstrated in this tutorial.
 First, we load in the packages we need.

 ````@example nearest
 using DelaunayTriangulation